dockpanelsuite/dockpanelsuite_docs/index.rst

 **We accept pull requests!** But you're more likely to have yours accepted if you follow these guidelines:

-	1. Read the `Contributing Guide <https://github.com/dockpanelsuite/dockpanelsuite_docs/blob/master/CONTRIBUTING.md>`_.
+Read the `Contributing Guide <https://github.com/dockpanelsuite/dockpanelsuite_docs/blob/master/CONTRIBUTING.md>`_.
-	2. Follow the `ASP.NET 5 Docs Style Guide <https://docs.asp.net/en/latest/contribute/style-guide.html>`_.